KingMelchorCuliat/FINAL-PROJECT-ACP/README.md

-#  Share your Experience: Product Feedback System
+#  Share your Experience: Product Feedback Management

-Share your Experience: Product Feedback system is a Python based tool that allows users to add products and give feedback on a product, this feedback can take forms including rating and suggestions.
-The main goal of this system is to improve the sustainability of a certain company products by using feedback to identify and address their product weaknesses.
+Share your Experience: Product Feedback Management is a Python based console application designed to manage the product feedback based on customer insights or experience.
+This system allows users to add products and give feedback on a product, the customer feedback has two forms including rating and suggestions.
+This console application will form a direct connection between customers and companies that will help them improving the quality of their products and  enhancing customer experience.

  # *Topics Covered*

-  ***I.*** ***Project Overview***
+  ***Project Overview***

+  ***Features***

-  ***II.*** ***Explanation of How Python Concepts, Libraries, etc were applied***
+  ***Explanation of How Python Concepts, Libraries, etc were applied***

 * Programming Languange used
 * Object Oriented Programming (OOP)